-Almost 400 years ago the Jesuit missionaries, including Jean de Bréfeuf and Gabriel Lalemant, introduced Christianity to the Huron Wendat Nation.
+Almost 400 years ago, Jean de Bréfeuf, Isaac Jogues, and their companions, introduced Christianity to the Huron-Wendat Nation.
 All eight members of the “Society of Jesus” were martyred for their faith between 1642 and 1649.

 The Martyrs’ Shrine, dating from 1925, commemorates the faith of these eight Jesuits and of the early Huron-Wendat Christians.
 The Shrine sits atop a hill across the highway from Sainte-Marie among the Hurons, the internationally significant Ontario historic site and a reconstructed village of the first European community in Ontario.
 The original village, founded in 1639, served as the headquarters of the French Jesuit mission.
 The remains of Jean de Bréfeuf and Gabriel Lalemant are buried at Sainte-Marie.

 The Martyrs’ Shrine has become a celebrated place of pilgrimage and prayer.
 Each year, thousands of pilgrims of many nationalities visit the Shrine.
-It has become a sacred place of healing, faith and hope for countless people.
+It has become a sacred place of healing, faith and hope.